Probing symmetries of quantum many-body systems through gap ratio statistics: Summary, relation to previous works and perspectives

-In another direction, our analysis could be useful to discover fracton models~\cite{pretko_fracton_2020,sala_ergodicity_2020,khemani_localization_2020,moudgalya2019thermalization} where the Hamiltonian decomposes in several different Krylov independent blocks (and this not necessarily based on an unresolved symmetry), which necessarily implies a non-adherence to the single-block gap ratio statistics~\cite{atas2013distribution}.
+In another direction, our analysis could be useful to discover fracton models~\cite{pretko_fracton_2020,sala_ergodicity_2020,khemani_localization_2020,moudgalya2019thermalization,herviou2020manybody} where the Hamiltonian decomposes in several different Krylov independent blocks (and this not necessarily based on an unresolved symmetry), which necessarily implies a non-adherence to the single-block gap ratio statistics~\cite{atas2013distribution}.
+A related case is the excellent description of level statistics in an effective quantum ice model~\cite{lee_frustration_2021} with the use of $P_{m=4}^{\mathrm{GOE}}(r)$, accounting for the existing four topological sectors.